Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Varangberg is listed in the U.K.-Norway Convoy ON 16 at the end of Febr.-1940.
+A. Hague has included Varangberg in the U.K.-Norway Convoy ON 16 at the end of Febr.-1940.
 At the end of March, shortly before the German invasion of Norway, we find her in Convoy HN 22 from Norway to the U.K., bound for Middlesbrough with ore.
 She arrived her destination on Apr.
-1, according to Page 1 of the archive documents, which indicates that she had started this voyage at Kirkenes in the north of Norway.
+1, according to Page 1 of the archive documents, which indicates that she had started this voyage in Kirkenes in the north of Norway.
+She subsequently remained in Middlesbrough for several weeks.

-Towards the end of May-1940, she was briefly in Convoy OA 156, which left Southend on May 27 and was dispersed 3 days later.
+She briefly sailed in Convoy OA 156, which left Southend on May 27 and was dispersed 3 days later.
 She was bound for Nantes, arriving there on May 31.
-The Norwegian Akershus and Inger Lise are also listed in this convoy; A. Hague has also included Bjørkhaug and Ruth I - see the external link provided in the Voyage Record.
+The Norwegian Akershus, Inger Lise, Bjørkhaug and Ruth I are also listed in this convoy, see the external link provided in the Voyage Record.

-A French visitor to my website has told me that a ship named Varangfjell sailed from Le Verdon on June 17-1940 in convoy 65-X under French escort, arriving Casablanca June 23.
-Varangfjell had been renamed Varangberg by then, but as far as I can see it's the same ship - again, see the archive document mentioned above.
-Here is Hague's listing for 65 X (external link), and as can be seen, she's indeed listed as Varangfjell.
+A French visitor to my website has told me that a ship named Varangfjell sailed from Le Verdon on June 17-1940 in Convoy 65-X under French escort, arriving Casablanca June 23.
+Varangfjell had been renamed Varangberg by then, but as far as I can tell it's the same ship - again, see Page 1.
+Here is Hague's listing for Convoy 65 X (external link), and as can be seen, she's indeed listed as Varangfjell.
 The Norwegian Taranger is also included.
 Early the following month, we find Varangberg in Convoy HG 37, which left Gibraltar on July 7 and arrived Liverpool on the 16th.
 She had a cargo of phosphates and was bound for Garston, where she arrived on July 19.
 The Norwegian Eikhaug and Spes also took part.

 Together with Erica, Grey County, Inga I, Jamaica, Nova and Sandar, she later joined Convoy OB 197, departing Liverpool on Aug.
 13, dispersed Aug.
 16, Varangberg arriving Tampa on Sept.
-3. She proceeded to Sydney, C.B. a couple of days later, and from there she joined the slow Convoy SC 5 on Sept.
-18, cargo of phosphates for Hull, with arrival Oct.
-14 (via Clyde and Methil Roads).
-She had again been in the company of several other Norwegian ships, including Erica and Inga I from OB 197.
-With destination Freetown, Varangberg is mentioned in Convoy OB 249, which originated in Liverpool on Nov.
-24-1940, but she returned to port*.
-She shows up again as cancelled from Convoy OB 251 on Nov.
+3. A couple of days later, she proceeded to Sydney, C.B. and from there she joined the slow Convoy SC 5 on Sept.
+18. As will be seen when following the link, she had again been in the company of several other Norwegian ships, including Erica and Inga I from OB 197.
+Varangberg had a cargo of phosphates for Hull, where she arrived (via Clyde and Methil Roads) on Oct.
+14, remaining there for a month (Page 1).
+With destination Freetown, she's mentioned in Convoy OB 249, which originated in Liverpool on Nov.
+24, but she returned to port*.
+At the external website that I've linked to further down on this page, she shows up again as cancelled from Convoy OB 251 on Nov.
 28, then joined OB 253, which started out in Liverpool on Dec.
 2, but she again returned.
 She eventually got away with Convoy OB 260, originating in Liverpool on Dec.
 16, dispersed Dec.
 19**, Varangberg arriving Freetown on Jan.
 9-1941.
-See the external links provided in the Voyage Record for the names of other ships taking part, several of which were Norwegian.
+See the external links provided in the Voyage Record for the names of other ships taking part, Bjørkhaug (returned) and Høyanger are also named in OB 260.

 ** On Dec.
-20-1940, she reported being attacked by a U-boat in position 55 30N 19 25W.
-I've been told (by Rainer Kolbicz, Uboat.net) that the attacker was U-95 (Schreiber).
+20-1940, she had reported being attacked by a U-boat in position 55 30N 19 25W.
+I've been told (by Rainer Kolbicz, Uboat.net) that the attacker was U-95 (Schreiber - external link).
 2 torpedoes missed at 14:53 and 14:57, and Schreiber decided not to attack again because the second attack had been noticed aboard the ship and rough seas prevented the use of the deck gun.

 She headed back to the U.K. in Convoy HG 63 from Gibraltar on May 25.
 Her destination on that occasion is given as Ardrossan, cargo of pyrites, station 32 (right next to the Norwegian Fanefjeld).
-Varangberg arrived Ardrossan on June 10, departing again on June 21 for Clyde, and from there she joined Convoy OG 66*, which had originated in Liverpool on June 24 and arrived Gibraltar July 8; Varangberg proceeded to Huelva, where she arrived July 9.
-With a cargo of iron pyrites, she joined Convoy HG 69 from Gibraltar on July 28.
-She arrived Liverpool on Aug.
-12, Garston on the 13th.
-This convoy is not available among the HG convoys included in my Convoys section, but see link in the Voyage Record.
+Varangberg arrived Ardrossan on June 10, departing again on June 21 for Clyde, and from there she joined Convoy OG 66*, which had originated in Liverpool on June 24 and arrived Gibraltar July 8; Varangberg proceeded to Huelva, where she arrived July 9, heading back to Gibraltar on the 21st.
+With a cargo of iron pyrites, she subsequently joined Convoy HG 69 from Gibraltar on July 28.
+This convoy is not available among the HG convoys included in my Convoys section, but see link in the Voyage Record (Svenør is also listed, bound for New York).
+Varangberg arrived Liverpool on Aug.
+12, Garston the next day.
 At the end of that month, she's listed in Convoy OG 73*, departing Liverpool on Aug.
 29, arriving Gibraltar Sept.
-13, and from the archive document mentioned above, it looks like she headed to Melilla the next day, but arrival there is not given.
-She arrived Gibraltar again on Sept.
+13, and from Page 2, it looks like she continued to Melilla the next day, but arrival there is not given.
+She was back in Gibraltar again on Sept.
 17, and that same day, she embarked on what proved to be her last voyage.

-* The OG convoys are available and will be added to individual pages in my Convoys section in due course, with more information on each, but for now, the ships sailing in them (and escorts) are named on the page listing ships in all OG convoys.
+* The OG convoys will be added to individual pages in my Convoys section in due course, with more information on each, but for now, the ships sailing in them (and escorts) are named on the page listing ships in all OG convoys.
+Other Norwegian ships are also named.

 Related external links: